-However, technical communications are helpful through all the email marketing processes.
+However, technical communications are helpful throughout all email marketing processes.
 That’s why it’s great if you also:

-- Offer the option to unsubscribe or change email preferences always.
+- Offer the option to unsubscribe or change email preferences .

 - Ask every once in a while if they would like to update their information and their preferences.

 - Before getting rid of inactive subscribers, send one more email trying to re-engage them.

 Putting these strategies into practice is part of reducing friction, something we’ll talk more about later.

 Give people the chance to receive your latest content via email.

 Instead of regularly entering your website or a social media platform to never lose your updates, some visitors will truly appreciate receiving all the important stuff on email.
 It saves them a lot of time, and it assures you they will be reading your content.